otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-development-workflow-and-javascript.md

 ## Formative Assessment

-Use the given file `01-formative-assessment.js` to complete the following questions.
-Open the file `01-formative-assessment.js` in **Visual Studio Code**.
+Copy the file `01-formative-assessment.js` into your **s2-23-playground** repository.
+Open your **s2-23-playground** repository in **Visual Studio Code**.
 Open the terminal and run the command `node 01-formative-assessment.js` to run the file.
 You should see the following output.

 ```bash
 $ node 01-formative-assessment.js